rontechswerve/falling-pickaxe/README.md

    ```

 ### Configuration (Optional)
-1. Make a copy of `default.config.json` to `config.json` or run the game once to automatically copy the config file into `config.json`
+1. Make a copy of `default.config.json` to `config.json` or run the game once to automatically copy the config file into `config.json`.
-2. Create your Google API Key for YouTube.
-3. Enable the YouTube Data API v3 for your Google Cloud Project.
-4. Enter your credentials in the configuration file.
-5. Set your youtube channel id and livestream id in the configuration file.
-6. Change configuration to your liking
+2. Set `CHAT_CONTROL` to `true` if you want Instagram Live chat to drive game events.
+3. Fill in the Instagram fields:
+   - `INSTAGRAM_USER_ID`: the IG user ID that owns the live broadcast.
+   - `INSTAGRAM_LIVE_MEDIA_ID`: optional fallback broadcast ID if you want to force a specific live session.
+   - `INSTAGRAM_ACCESS_TOKEN`: a long-lived Instagram user token with the permissions required by the Instagram Graph API.
+4. Adjust the remaining intervals and queue pop timings as desired.

 **Note:** The automated scripts (`run.ps1` and `run.sh`) will run the game and restart it in case of unexpected crashes.
 When you close the game window normally, the script will exit cleanly.
 This is perfect for unattended streams.

-Steps 2 to 6 are **optional**.
-You can disable the entire YouTube integration by setting the property: `"CHAT_CONTROL": false`
+Steps 2 to 4 are **optional**.
+You can disable the entire Instagram integration by setting the property: `"CHAT_CONTROL": false`.

+### Instagram Live setup (using Instagram Login)
+The YouTube polling logic has been replaced with Instagram Live comment polling.
+To wire it up with your Instagram account:

+1. Create a Meta app and enable **Instagram Graph API** with Instagram Login for your app, as described in the official guide: https://developers.facebook.com/docs/instagram-platform/instagram-api-with-instagram-login
+2. Ensure your Instagram account is a **Business** or **Creator** account linked to a Facebook Page (required for the Graph API).
+3. Obtain a short-lived Instagram user access token via Instagram Login, then exchange it for a **long-lived user token** (valid up to 60 days) using the same guide.
+Place this token in `INSTAGRAM_ACCESS_TOKEN`.
+4. Query your Instagram user ID (for example with the Graph API `me?fields=id,username`) and place it in `INSTAGRAM_USER_ID`.
+5. Start an Instagram Live broadcast.
+The game will call the Live Media endpoint (https://developers.facebook.com/docs/instagram-platform/instagram-graph-api/reference/ig-user/live_media/) to locate the active broadcast and then poll `/{live_media_id}/live_comments` for chat messages.
+6. If you prefer to hardcode a specific live media ID instead of auto-detection, copy it from your live session and place it in `INSTAGRAM_LIVE_MEDIA_ID`.

+Once configured, every Instagram Live comment will spawn a TNT in-game with the commenter’s display name, message, and profile picture attached.

 ### Available chat commands
 ```